vmware-archive/AndroidIntelliJStarter/README.md

 - Add (plus sign) => JSDK
 - Take the default if you can, deep in /System/Library/.../CurrentJDK/Home

-#### Platform Settings: SDKs -- Android SDKs
+### Platform Settings: SDKs -- Android SDKs
 Check your Android SDKs:

 - File => Project Structure
 - Platform Settings => SDKs

 Your Android SDKs are listed here.
 You might need to add a few.
-Note that if you want to run Robolectric tests in IntelliJ you will need to add Google APIs (2.3.3).
+Note that if you want to run Robolectric's own test suite you will need to add Google APIs (2.3.3).
 For example:

 - Add (plus sign) => Android SDK
 - locate and choose ~/android-sdk-mac_x86